jjjake/internetarchive/README.rst

     :target: https://travis-ci.com/jjjake/internetarchive

 This package installs a command-line tool named ``ia`` for using Archive.org from the command-line.
-It also installs the ``internetarchive`` Python module for programatic access to archive.org.
+It also installs the ``internetarchive`` Python module for programmatic access to archive.org.
 Please report all bugs and issues on `Github <https://github.com/jjjake/internetarchive/issues>`__.